akeneo/pim-helpcenter/content/md/products-super-power/enrich-your-reference-entity-records.md

 - Finally, the grid can display up to 500 results using an **infinite scroll**.
 If you have more results, please filter your search.
 When reaching this limit, the grid displays the message *"You just scrolled through the first 500 results out of 1450 records.
 To see more, try with more specific search criteria."*

 ::: info
-In the records grid, you will see only certain types of attributes: code, text and image.
+In the records grid in 3.0, you will see only certain types of attributes: code, text and image.
 _Since 3.1_, the values of the attributes types single/multiple options and reference entity single/multiple links are also displayed in the records grid.
 :::

 ::: info
-The order of the columns in the records grid is "Image, Label, Code, Completeness", the other attributes are then ordered according to their order of creation in the "Attributes" tab.
+The order of the columns in the records grid is "Image, Label, Code, Complete", the other attributes are then ordered according to their order of creation in the "Attributes" tab.
 :::

 Of course, you can still edit or delete a record thanks to the buttons at the end of each line.